 Wee Beasties is used here to describe macro and close up photography of anything small such as animals, plants, and objects.

-True macro photography is when a 1:1 ratio of the actual life size subject to the image size on the camera sensor are the same.
+True macro photography is when a 1:1 ratio (often noted as 1X) of the actual life size subject to the image size on the camera sensor are the same.

 It is difficult to not confuse image size to magnification size.
 They are not the same.

 How can insect photography be so controversial?
-Here I discuss my ideas about what is ethical and not ethical about "insect nature" photography.
+Here I discuss my 10 points about what is ethical and not ethical with "insect nature" photography.

 I want your comments and hope others can add to and offer different perspectives stories, and experiences that will make for better photography and add to the conversation.